This chapter of our documentation is still in beta. We welcome feedback, corrections,

 of documentation that you will need.

-edition will be slightly different from that of a non-MoMS editor.
-You will not need
+Your editorial workflow will thus be slightly different from that of a non-MoMS editor.

-to consult with the LEMDO team about how to encode the structure of your modernized text.
+You will not need to read our documentation on semi-diplomatic transcriptions.
+You will need to consult with the LEMDO team about how to encode the structure of your modernized text.

-anthology leads.
-You will either encode your own work or will hire somebody else to
+Encoding: You will either encode your own work or will pay an RA to encode it for you according

-encode it for you according to LEMDO’s encoding guidelines.
-If you are encoding your
+to LEMDO’s encoding guidelines.
+If you are encoding your own edition as well as editing

-own edition as well as editing it, you will also want to read the Quickstart for Encoders.
+it, you will also want to read the Quickstart for Encoders.

 Ask Janelle to create a basic modernized file for you from MoEML’s semi-diplomatic